AlexeyMK/alexeymk.com/_posts/2017-04-15-testing-your-way-through-technical-interviews.md

 ---
 layout: post
 title: !
-'Want to ace coding interviews?
-Start by writing tests'
+Test Driven Interviewing
 published: true
-date: 2017-04-05 18:31:37
+date: 2017-05-06 18:31:37
 tags:
 - interviews
 - technical
 - advice
 ---

-**TDD.** It stands for **Test Driven Development**.
-Personally, I don't care for it[^tdd].
+For most[^tdd] engineering tasks, I prefer to avoid TDD, or Test Driven Development.

-Yet when I job-hunt, I use it religiously for  interviews where I code[^coding].
+Yet when I job-hunt, I use TDD religiously[^coding].
+It has been tremendously helpful.

-#### Wait, why?
+#### Hmpf.
+Why?
-Any technical challenge is actually two challenges.
+Most interview challenges actually come in two parts.

 1. Can you take a broadly-worded problem and nail it down into something unambiguous?
-2. Can you implement challenging but unambiguous spec in the allotted time?
+2. Can you implement a challenging but unambiguous spec in the allotted time?

 TDD forces you into the ideal mindset for nailing down (1) problem definitions.
 There's no better way to properly grok a problem than to have to think through all the fun ways an implementation could be slightly off.